msimkin/pglanding-mark/README.md

 # My Research

-## Team
+## About me
-I work as an independent cryptography researcher.
+I am an independent cryptography researcher.
+I received my PhD in October 2019 at Aarhus University, where I was advised by Ivan Damgård and co-advised by Claudio Orlandi.
+After my PhD, I had the pleasure to be a postdoctoral researcher under the supervision of Kasper Green Larsen at Aarhus University.
+I have previously been working as a cryptography researcher at the EF.

 ## Focus
 - **Cryptograpy Research**